Adams Stirling PLC

 Because rules are not recorded, they must be distributed to owners to be effective.

-Discretion to Enforce.
-Although a homeowners’ association has discretion to decide whether, and in what manner, to enforce the governing documents, this discretion must be exercised consistent with its fiduciary duties and the plain language of the CC&Rs.
+Although a community association has discretion to decide how to enforce its documents, this discretion must be exercised consistent with its fiduciary duties and the plain language of the CC&Rs.
 (Ekstrom v.
 Marquesa at Monarch Beach Homeowners Assn.
 (2008) 168 Cal.App.4th 1111, 1121-25; Ritter & Ritter, Inc. Pension & Profit Plan v.
 The Churchill Condominium Association (2008) 166 Cal.App.4th 103, 122; Posey v.
 Leavitt (1991) 229 Cal.App.3d 1236, 1247; Lamden v.
 La Jolla Shores Clubdominium Homeowners Assn (1999) 21 Cal.4th 249, 268.)
 Associations can enforce restrictions through monetary penalties, suspension of privileges and legal action for injunctive relief

 Failure to Enforce.
 When an association fails or refuses to enforce its CC&Rs, members can sue the association for damages and compel it to enforce the covenants.
 (Affan v.
 Portofino Cove: the board failed to investigate and take action to fix a sewer line; Telford v.
 Sagewood HOA: a board approved a construction project that violated the association's architectural guidelines and then failed to monitor the project they approved.)